avancemos/Logo-ID/README.md

 When selecting your image and sub-image, there are a few things to keep in mind:
  1. You should pick an image where the subimage is clearly visiable and is not obscured
  2. The subimage should be somthing that is able to be recognized by Google Cloud Vision

+## Running the script

+1. Open the Android Emulator

+    cd /PATH/TO/rmv/scripts
+    ./1080.sh

+2. If `./1080.sh` doesn't work:

+    chmod +x 1080.sh

 ### **Note that this is not yet finished**